 Bible verses about being stingy

 When Christians are stingy they usually never realize it.
 You can give and still be stingy.
 There are some people who give, but with a grudging heart.
-They think aw do I have to.
+They think “Aww, do I really have too?”
 There are some people who offer things, but in their mind they hope the other person says no.

 We must not be lovers of self and lovers of money.
 We must think about others just like Christ thought about us.
 Give with a cheerful heart not expecting anything in return.
 Be generous and love others just like Christ loves you.
 Stinginess is not part of the Christian life.